 There are many festivals in Armenia like the Yerevan Wine Days, but the Areni Wine Festival is probably the most popular and the largest one in the country.
 I mean, what is cooler than a wine festival in the home of the world’s oldest known winery?

-I had previously visited the Areni Wine Festival, but I didn’t have a chance to fully experience it and was only there a couple of hours.
+I had previously visited the Areni Wine Festival, but I didn’t have a chance to fully experience it and was only there for a couple of hours.

 This year, I got to experience it in its full glory and try some of the best wines in Armenia.
 It was an absolute blast and one of the country’s best celebrations, hands-down!